mdn/content/files/en-us/web/api/htmltitleelement/index.md

 _Inherits properties from its parent, {{domxref("HTMLElement")}}._

 - {{domxref("HTMLTitleElement.text")}}
-  - : A string representing the text of the document's title, and only the text part.
+  - : A string representing the text of the document's title.

 ## Instance methods